mitre/cyber-trackr-live/docs/index.md

     details: No authentication required - immediate access to comprehensive DISA compliance data and 87 SCAP documents.
 ---

-## OpenAPI Specification Partnership
+## OpenAPI-First Architecture

-Our OpenAPI 3.1.1 specification provides the foundation for accessing [cyber.trackr.live](https://cyber.trackr.live) API data.
-[Learn more about our partnership](./guide/) and how the specification drives the entire client ecosystem.
+Our OpenAPI 3.1.1 specification is the foundation for accessing [cyber.trackr.live](https://cyber.trackr.live) API data and drives the entire client ecosystem.
+[Learn more about our approach](/project/collaboration).

 ```mermaid
 graph LR